containers/podman-desktop/website/docs/Installation/creating-a-podman-machine-with-podman-desktop.md

 # Creating a Podman machine with Podman Desktop

-On macOS and Windows, running the Podman container engine requires running a Linux distribution on a virtual machine.
+On macOS and Windows, running the Podman container engine requires running a Linux virtual machine.

 By default, Podman Desktop is initializing a Podman machine with a standard configuration.